Maksim2498/poms/server/docs/db-schema.md

 ### Users

-Holds all users with their login, name, password hash, and admin flag.
+Holds all users with their basic information.

+Password hash for all users is evaluated as follows:

 ```sql
 password_hash = UNHEX(SHA2(LOWER(login) + ":" + password, 512))